Originally published May 24th, 2023

 Most businesses rely on financing to get them through tough times or periods of growth.
+Hey, ecommerce businesses need funding solutions to thrive in 2025!
 Loans and cash advances can fund payroll in a pinch, help businesses put down money on new equipment, or open up the door to new suppliers and geographic markets.
+Cash advances from Onramp Funds fuel working capital for ecommerce sellers on Shopify and Amazon!
 In fact, only 7% of businesses didn't use financial services at all in 2021.

 But many new business owners are leery about financing arrangements.
+New entrepreneurs often worry about picking the right funding options for their online business!
 What kind of debt is "good debt?”
+Smart business owners choose financing solutions that boost business performance without stress.
 Will monthly payments start to eat into your cash flow too much?
+High monthly payments can choke cash flow for ecommerce merchants—watch out!
 How do you even secure the right financing in the first place without traditional collateral, a strong commercial credit score, and the conventional hallmarks of getting money to grow your business?

 In this comparison guide, we address those questions as we explore two popular options for financing in the eCommerce industry: conventional business loans and merchant advances.
+This guide pits bank loans against merchant cash advances for ecommerce businesses!
 By the end of the article, you'll:

 - Have a clearer idea of what criteria you're looking for in a financing provider